flywheel-apps/me-ica/README.md

 ### Input
 * The user must provide a single input file (DICOM archive containing multi-echo data) from the acquisition on which they wish this Gear to run.
 The Gear will use that single input file to identify other data within that acquisition to use as input to the algorithm.
 * The user may optionally provide an anatomical NIfTI file along with the functional input.
-Used for co-registration.
+This input, if provided, will be used for co-registration.

 ### Configuration
 * Several configuration parameters can be set at runtime.
 Please see the `manifest.json` file for the list of parameters and their options.